The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 However, as a hot sleeper, I did struggle with overheating on that older version of the mattress.
 Thankfully, TEMPUR took note, and this new-and-improved version comes with SmartCool to offer better temperature regulation.
 My colleague, Jullia, tested it out and testifies to its effectiveness.

-That movement-dampening memory foam is also brilliant at motion isolation, so it's the perfect mattress if you share a bed with a fidgety sleep partner.
+That movement-dampening memory foam is also brilliant at motion isolation, so it's one of the best mattresses for couples, as you're less likely to be disturbed by your partner tossing and turning in the night.
 The downside is that I did find its cocooning memory foam 'hug' could be difficult to get out of.
 Because it moulded around me so well, it was sometimes an effort to change position in the night.
 Plus, both Jullia and I found its edge support lacking.
 Sit down to put your socks on, and it's hard to get up.

 Tested by: Amy and Jullia – Jullia's full Tempur Pro Plus SmartCool mattress review has more detail.